 - Crisp equations rendered in Mathjax

-- Reproducible code execution with knitr
+- Reproducible code execution with knitr and servr

 - CSS based on twitter bootstrap

-- Scalable css icons from FontAwesome
+- Scalable CSS icons from FontAwesome and Academicons

 - Markdown parsing with pandoc